osg-htc/technology/docs/release/cut-data-release.md

 This document does NOT discuss the policy for deciding what goes into a release, which can be found [here](../policy/software-release.md).

-Due to the length of time that this process takes, it is recommended to do the release over three or more days to allow for errors to be corrected and tests to be run.
+Due to the length of time that this process takes, it is recommended to do the release over two or more days to allow for errors to be corrected and tests to be run.

 Requirements
 ------------